How Fatherhood Changes You

 I've learned most of what I know by getting it wrong first.

 I've learned that being present matters more than being perfect.
 That consistency outlasts grand gestures.
-That children don't need heroes—they need safety, honesty, and someone who keeps showing up, even when tired, frustrated, or unsure.
+That children don't need heroes.
+They need safety, honesty, and someone who keeps showing up, even when tired, frustrated, or unsure.

 Some days, fatherhood feels like strength.
 Other days, it feels like restraint—choosing patience when instinct says react, choosing calm when the world already feels loud enough.